 This course provides excellent preparation for further academic study, and many of our postgraduates go on to successful academic careers, both in the UK and overseas.

 Others have established careers in non-governmental organisations, local authorities, specialist think tanks, government departments, charities, media production, and market intelligence.

 We work with the university’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.

-A 2,1 Degree , or international equivalent, in a social science, humanities or english or other discipline which must include at least two humanities or social science modules (this can include the research project/dissertation).
+A 2:2 degree , or international equivalent, in a social science, humanities or english or other discipline which must include at least two humanities or social science modules such as: Advertising, Communication, Economics, Marketing or Media (this can include the research project/dissertation).

-Applications from students with a 2:2 or equivalent or non-social sciences degree will be considered dependent on any relevant professional or voluntary experience, previous modules studied and/or personal statement.
+Applications from students with a degree below a 2:2 or equivalent, or non-social sciences degree will be considered dependent on any relevant professional or voluntary experience in Media, Advertising, Marketing or Communications field.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.